 But the good news is that the simple act of showing you’re listening can diffuse an ugly situation and may even turn a 1-star into a 4-star review.
 A person who has a complaint resolved favorably will, on average, tell 4-6 people about how you made things right.

-Show you’re listening and engaged whether it’s good or bad to increase customer engagement.
+Show you’re listening and engaged whether it’s good or bad to increase customer satisfaction (CSAT).
 More than that one customer may be watching.

 Take a deep breath.
 Consider your response.
 If the issue isn’t an easy fix, buy yourself some time by demonstrating that you’re looking into it.
 Then make sure you follow up quickly.
 Don’t make promises you can’t keep.
 Don’t throw someone under the bus until you’ve gathered the facts.